nyx-project/vyhub-documentation/docs/central/custom_domain.md

 # Custom domain

 Read this guide for further information on how to use your own domain with VyHub.
-You do not need to use your own domain, we offer you with a free vyhub.app domain (e.g. gaming.vyhub.app)
+You do not need to use your own domain, we offer you a free vyhub.app domain (e.g. gaming.vyhub.app)

 1. Buy your own domain at a domain name registrar of your choice (e.g. [Namecheap](https://www.namecheap.com/))
 2. Set the domains CNAME record to the corresponding VyHub url